Charles I of Anjou: Conquest of the Regno

 Foulquois was elected pope in February 1265; he soon confirmed Charles's senatorship and urged him to come to Rome.
 Charles agreed that he would hold the Kingdom of Sicily as the popes' vassal for an annual tribute of 8,000 ounces of gold.
 He also promised that he would never seek the imperial title.
 He embarked at Marseilles on 10 May and landed at Ostia ten days later.
 He was installed as senator on 21 June and four cardinals invested him with the Regno a week later.
 To finance further military actions he borrowed money from Italian bankers with the Pope's assistance, who had authorised him to pledge Church property.
 Five cardinals crowned him king of Sicily on 5 January 1266.
-The crusaders from France and Provencereportedly 6,000 fully equipped mounted warriors, 600 mounted bowmen and 20,000 foot soldiersarrived in Rome ten days later.
+The crusaders from France and Provence—reportedly 6,000 fully equipped mounted warriors, 600 mounted bowmen and 20,000 foot-soldiers—arrived in Rome ten days later.

 Charles decided to invade southern Italy without delay, because he was unable to finance a lengthy campaign.
 He left Rome on 20 January 1266.
 He marched towards Naples, but changed his strategy after learning of a muster of Manfred's forces near Capua.
 He led his troops across the Apennines towards Benevento.
 Manfred also hurried to the town and reached it before Charles.
 Worried that further delays might endanger his subjects' loyalty, Manfred attacked Charles's army, then in disarray from the crossing of the hills, on 26 February 1266.
 In the ensuing battle, Manfred's army was defeated and he was killed.

 Resistance throughout the Regno collapsed and towns surrendered even before Charles's troops reached them.
-The Saracens of Lucera – a Muslim colony established during Frederick II's reign – paid homage to him.
+The Saracens of Lucera—a Muslim colony established during Frederick II's reign—paid homage to him.
 His commander, Philip of Montfort, took control of the island of Sicily.
 Manfred's widow, Helena of Epirus, and their children were captured.
-Charles laid claim to her dowry – the island of Corfu and the region of Durazzo (now Durrës in Albania) – by right of conquest.
+Charles laid claim to her dowry—the island of Corfu and the region of Durazzo (now Durrës in Albania)—by right of conquest.
 His troops seized Corfu before the end of the year.